gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

 >Here are the things that it does on Windows:
 >
 >1.
 Installs Chocolatey.
 >2.
-Downloads and Installs TeamViewer.
+Installs TeamViewer from Chocolatey.
 >3.
 Installs QBittorent from Chocolatey for downloading Linux ISO(s).
 >4.
 Downloads Rufus for writing the ISO to a USB Stick.
 >5.
 Opens TeamViewer and I ask the client to send a picture of the id and password.